-4.33.1 Dealing with time and date
+4.34.2 Dealing with time and date

 Representing time in a computer system is surprisingly complicated.
 There are a large number of time representations in use, and the correct choice depends on factors such as compactness, resolution and desired operations.
 Humans tend to think about time in hours, days, months, years or centuries.
 Physicists think about time in seconds.
 But, a month does not have a defined number of seconds.
 Even a day does not have a defined number of seconds as sometimes a leap-second is introduced to synchronise properly with our earth's rotation.
 At the same time, resolution demands a range from better than pico-seconds to millions of years.
 Finally, civilizations have a wide range of calendars.
-Although there exist libraries dealing with most if this complexity, our desire to keep Prolog clean and lean stops us from fully supporting these.